 Rivington Terraced Gardens is a magical place of hidden paths, caves, structures and lakes covering an area of roughly 45 acres of hillside.
+It’s open 365 days a year, and is completely free to visit.

 Lord Leverhulme (William Hesketh Lever), the soap magnate and founder of Lever Brothers (now Unilever) conceived and built the Terraced Gardens with the help of Thomas Mawson between 1905 and 1925.
 After his death, and subsequent sale of the property in 1925, the gardens began to fall into disrepair.
 The houses were demolished after World War II, and Rivington Terraced Gardens were left to the forces of nature.